NeonGeckoCom/neon-docs/docs/skill_development/language-support/using-nice-date-and-time-functions-for-your-language.md

 }
 ```

-The `nice_date()` function takes an optional now parameter in addition to the `datetime` parameter.
+The `nice_date()` function takes an optional `now` parameter in addition to the `datetime` parameter.
 If the `now` parameter is not supplied, the `date_full` format is always used.
 If the `now` parameter is supplied, the other formats may come into play, as described below in the paragraph about keys for the `date_format`.

-If your language don't have, for instance, a tradition for saying yesterday, it is of cause possible to use arguments here instead.
+If your language doesn't have, for instance, a tradition for saying yesterday, it is of course possible to use arguments here instead.
 For example:

 ```json
 "yesterday": "{weekday}, {month} {day}, {formatted_year}"